- + 36Images

 |Engine (upto)||1998 cc|

-BMW X1 Variants: The entry-level SUV is available in two trims: SportX and xLine.
+BMW X1 Variants: The compact SUV can be had in two trims: SportX and xLine.

-BMW X1 Features: It gets a panoramic sunroof, rain-sensing wipers, dual-zone climate control with rear AC vents, ambient lighting, a reclinable rear seat, a parking camera, power-adjustable front seats, a 5.7-inch driver’s display, and an 8.8-inch touchscreen infotainment system with wireless Apple CarPlay.
+BMW X1 Features: The entry-level SUV packs a panoramic sunroof, rain-sensing wipers, dual-zone climate control with rear AC vents, ambient lighting, reclinable rear seat, parking camera and power-adjustable front seats.
+Also on the list is a 5.7-inch driver’s display, and an 8.8-inch touchscreen infotainment system with wireless Apple CarPlay.

 BMW X1 Safety: Safety features include six airbags, electronic stability control (ESC), electronic parking brake, and ISOFIX child seat anchors.